kaushalparikh/nuttx/configs/README.txt

   Mikroelektronika PIC32MX7 Multimedia Board (MMB).
 See http://www.mikroe.com/ for further information.

+configs/pirelli_dpl10
+  This directory contains the board support for Pirelli "Discus" DP-L10 phones.
+  It is a variant of the compal_e88 config with the small changes for the differences in the board.

 configs/pjrc-8051
   8051 Microcontroller.
 This port uses the PJRC 87C52 development system and the SDCC toolchain.
 This port is not quite ready for prime time.